 30. Only female honey bees have stingers.
 The barbed stinger possessed by a worker bee is used to self-defense and hive defense purposes.

-When a bee stings, a barb on the stinger anchors it into the victim, and then a pouch inside of the bee pumps out venom.
+When a bee stings, a barb on the stinger anchors it into its target, and then a pouch inside of the bee pumps out venom.
 After the bee stinging episode ends, the pollinator dies due to a rupture in its abdomen, however this won’t happen when stinging other insects.
 Due to how human skin is made, a bee will die when stinging a human, and typically not an insect.

 31. Worker honey bees use a honey sac (an organ that is somewhat like a stomach) that is connected to the insect’s digestive tract to store nectar until it gets back to the colony.

 32. The wax gland is located on the underbelly of the abdomen in a honey bee and excrete the wax needed to build the honeycomb.

 33. Honey bees must digest between 17 to 20 pounds of honey to be able to produce a pound of beeswax.